bubingy/SimplePickleRPC/README.md

 # TCPickleRPC
-A naive TCP-pickle-based RPC library.
+A naive TCP-based RPC library.
 For python only.